gersteinlab/PLIGHT/README.md

 --subgroup SUBGROUP   Number of haplotypes in each iterative scheme subgroup --niter NITER         Number of iterations of bootstrapping process
 ```

+In the case of ```PLIGHT_InRef.py```, the recombination rate parameters are all ignored.

 ## Explanation of the parameters
-1. -c CHROMOSOMEFILE, --chromosomefile CHROMOSOMEFILE : This is the name of the reference database vcf file, either a composite of all chromosomes or separated out by chromosome; note that the code only runs the model for a singl chromosome at a time, unless using the wrapper script (described below).
+1. -c CHROMOSOMEFILE, --chromosomefile CHROMOSOMEFILE : This is the name of the reference database vcf file, either a composite of all chromosomes or separated out by chromosome; note that the code only runs the model for a single chromosome at a time.
 2. -O OBSERVEDSAMPLE, --observedsample OBSERVEDSAMPLE : This file contains the set of observed SNPs in tab-delimited format (no header should be included) with columns of
    >```Chromosome_Number Genome_Position Genome_Position Alternate_Allele Observed_Genotype (if POSSPECIFIC=True)Alternative_Genotype_1:Probability of Observing this Genotype (if POSSPECIFIC=True)Alternative_Genotype_2:Probability of Observing this Genotype```